My Misadventures in Guanajuato

 I’d been keen to visit Mexico since the start of my student exchange in San Diego in 2010.
 With the WRC event in León, it was a great excuse to do more than cross the border to Tijuana.
 None of my housemates wanted to join me, however, so it became the second time I was alone in a foreign country.
 I had great fun at Rally Mexico and the leather goods were incredible value for money.
 Fortunately, I also befriended a few students who helped translate almost everything.

 For my visit to the state capital on the last day, though, I went alone.
 I knew only three things about it: it was a UNESCO World Heritage site, the buildings were colourful, and there were mummies.
 Going with such little knowledge wasn’t one of my wisest travel decisions.

-Had I done my homework, or even asked the students, I wouldn’t have been surprised that the bus terminal was outside the city centre.
+Had I done my homework, or even asked the students, I would’ve seen all these attractions in Guanajuato, and I wouldn’t have been surprised that the bus terminal was outside the city centre.
 I wouldn’t have looked lost and, when approached by a stranger, agreed to a tour of a place that I could’ve easily done on foot.
 I would’ve also been prepared for the absence of services in English.

 Back in the van…

 Quit the self-loathing.
 You’re in a foreign country; live the moment and don’t waste it.